-Prior to moving to Los Angeles, I had been fortunate enough to never think twice about the quality of air that I was breathing.
-Now, as I look out my window at the layer of smog that descends on the city, I find myself very concerned about the kinds of pollutants that are coming into my home and the long-term effects they may have on my health.
+Personally, prior to moving to Los Angeles, I had been fortunate enough to never think twice about the quality of air that I was breathing.
+Now, as I look out my window at the layer of smog that descends on the city and the gas stove in my kitchen, I find myself very concerned about the kinds of pollutants that are coming into my space, the potential sources of contaminants that already exist in my home and the long-term effects they all may have on my health.

 “Common sources of poor indoor air quality are smoking/vaping, mold, leaks or standing water and fuel-burning appliances, particularly if they are not properly vented,” she said, adding that household items like paints, pesticides and certain chemicals can also contribute.

 “Poor indoor air quality can be two to five times more polluted than outdoors because of the lack of fresh air, circulation and ventilation,” Baker said, citing an assessment from the Environmental Protection Agency.

 The potential risks associated with lower air quality can range from breathing difficulties to a reduced ability to fight off respiratory infections, said Zara M. Patel, the director of endoscopic skull base surgery and an associate professor of otolaryngology at Stanford University.